perty/supertrek/ReadMe.md

 I have discovered some minor things when using subroutines that will probably not cause any errors.

+Discovered however code that is weird.
+The damage repair is not available unless the damage control itself is damaged.
+There is also a check that at least one device is damaged, which will always be true.
+So that has to change.

 ### Testing

 Now that I have got it to work somewhat, I need to start testing more extensively.
 I am thinking that the random number generator could get a seed so that the same game is played each time.
 Also, a feature that would be nice is a log of events.
 Can be used in verifying but perhaps also entertaining.